Search

 síndrome de Sneddon-Champion

-Scope note: Arteriopatía sistémica no inflamatoria que ocurre principalmente en mujeres de mediana edad y que se caracteriza por la asociación de LIVEDO RETICULARIS, INFARTO CEREBRAL trombótico múltiple, ENFERMEDAD CORONARIA e HIPERTENSIÓN.
-También puede haber aumento de los títulos de anticuerpos antifosfolipídicos (SÍNDROME ANTIFOSFOLIPÍDICO), valvulopatía cardíaca, ACCIDENTE ISQUÉMICO TRANSITORIO, CONVULSIONES, DEMENCIA e isquemia crónica de las extremidades.
-El examen anatomopatológico de las arterias afectadas revela fibrosis adventicia no inflamatoria, trombosis y cambios en la media.
+Scope note: Arteriopatía sistémica no inflamatoria que ocurre principalmente en mujeres de mediana edad y que se caracteriza por la asociación de LIVEDO RETICULAR, INFARTO CEREBRAL trombótico múltiple, ENFERMEDAD CORONARIA e HIPERTENSIÓN.
+También puede haber aumento de los títulos de anticuerpos antifosfolipídicos (ver también SÍNDROME ANTIFOSFOLIPÍDICO), valvulopatía cardíaca, ACCIDENTE ISQUÉMICO TRANSITORIO, CONVULSIONES, DEMENCIA e isquemia crónica de las extremidades.
+El examen anatomopatológico de las arterias afectadas revela fibrosis no inflamatoria de la adventicia, trombosis y cambios en la media.
 (Traducción libre del original: Jablonski, Dictionary of Syndromes & Eponymic Diseases, 2d ed; Adams et al., Principles of Neurology, 6th ed, p861; Arch Neurol 1997 Jan;54(1):53-60).
+Las mutaciones en el gen CECR1 (proteína ADA2 humana) se asocian al síndrome de Sneddon.

 Descriptor Portuguese: Síndrome de Sneddon